-Qubole recently made an improvement to mitigate Spot loss and reduce the autoscaling wait time for YARN-based clusters (Hadoop/Hive/Spark).
+Qubole mitigates Spot loss and reduces the autoscaling wait time for YARN-based clusters (Hadoop/Hive/Spark).
 Whenever a node is lost due to Spot loss, YARN captures this information at the cluster level.
-We can leverage this information to optimize our requests of Spot instances.
+We can leverage this information to optimize our requests for Spot instances.
 We apply the below optimizations while placing Spot instance requests:

 - If there is a Spot loss in a specified time window (by default in the last 15 minutes), the corresponding instance family is classified as Unstable.

 - Subsequently, when there are Spot provisioning requests:

 - Instance types belonging to unstable instance families are removed from the list of worker node types.

 - If the remaining list of worker node types is not empty, then Qubole issues asynchronous AWS Fleet Spot requests for this remaining list of instance types and waits for the configured Spot Request Timeout.